 - 1-7 Day Individual Entrance (foot or bicycle): $20.00

 If you are visiting multiple US National Parks it’s best to purchase an America the Beautiful Pass for $80 for the year and grants you access to all registered parks.
-At just $80 for a year it’s quite a steal and you won’t have to worry about stopping at park gates to pay!
+At just $80 for a year it’s quite a steal and you won’t have to worry about paying at every park entrance station.

 About Zion National Park

-Zion is Utah’s oldest National Park and dates backs to 1919.
+Congress designated Zion a national park in 1919 – Utah’s first!
 It’s most known for its central feature, a large canyon cut by the Virgin River over millions of years.
 Now visitors enjoy the Zion hikes from the valley bottom and stare up in amazement at the sheer red sandstone canyon walls.
 In fact, they are believed to be the tallest in the world.